jlhernando/google-pagespeed-bulk/README.md

 - results-test.json

 These files will contain the lab metrics for each succesful test result from the URLs in your 'urls.csv' file.
 The metrics extarcted are:
-- Time To First Bye in milisenconds (TTFB)
+- Time To First Byte in milisenconds (TTFB)
 - First Contentful Paint in miliseconds (labFCP)
 - Largest Contentful Paint in miliseconds (labLCP)
 - Cummulative Layout Shift (labCLS)